 Here’s the crazy part: When we did this, the follow-back percentage approached 25%.
 Meaning for every four people we followed, one would follow us back.
 And, more importantly, we could see a decent amount of traffic going through to the pre-launch landing page we had set up.”

-If you want help following and building your audience using a program that doesn’t violate terms and conditions, try the program Crowdfire (Formally, JustUnfollow).
-Crowdfire allows you to quickly copy your competitors followers much quicker than doing it manually on your phone.
+If you want help following and building your audience using a program that doesn’t violate Instagram’s terms and conditions, try the program Crowdfire.
+Crowdfire allows you to quickly copy your competitor’s followers much more quickly than you can do it manually on your phone.
 It also has some additional features worth checking out.

 All this following, liking and commenting can really wear out your thumbs and there’s only so much time you can dedicate to this in a day.
 If only there was a way to automate this…